 Katowice is a city of more than 300,000 inhabitants, at the centre of one of Europe’s principal coal-mining and iron-making regions.
 In the nineteenth century it was part of the Prussian province of Silesia, but from 1922 was incorporated into Poland.

-The community was intended to be self-sufficient, and had shops, bakeries, a hospital, a pharmacy, public baths, a public laundry, playgrounds and a hostel for unmarried workers.
+The community of 5,000 residents was intended to be self-sufficient, and had shops, bakeries, a hospital, a pharmacy, public baths, a public laundry, playgrounds and a hostel for unmarried workers.
 The church of St Anne is a distinguished building in a neo-Baroque style, with stained glass by Georg Schneider of Regensburg, a 4.5 m. diameter chandelier by AEG of Berlin, and the pulpit, main altar and font by Georg Schreiner of Munich.
 Until 1977 a narrow gauge railway called Balkan ran parallel to one of the main streets and took miners to their work.

 Nikiszowiec was designated a national historical monument in 2011.
 Guidance to the community can be provided by the City Information Centre.
 A small museum has been established in a former public wash house at No 4 Rymarska Street, a department of the Museum of the History of Katowice.
 The 'Association Factory of Local Initiatives' (Stowarzyszenie Fabryka Inicjatyw Lokalnych) dedicades to Niciszowiec's tangible and intangible heritage, specializing in development of the settlement with the local community.